-Third, the drafting committee was influenced by the revealed preference for "statutory trust" over "business trust" in practice as evidenced by the dominant position of the Delaware Statutory Trust Act relative to the statutory or business trust acts of the other states.
+Third, the drafting committee was influenced by the revealed preference for "statutory trust" over "business trust" among existing users of statutory business trustsin practice as evidenced by the dominant position of the Delaware Statutory Trust Act relative to the statutory or business trust acts of the other states.
+See Robert H. Sitkoff, The Rise of the Statutory Business Trust [in progress].
 In 2002 Delaware recast the "Delaware Business Trust Act" as the "Delaware Statutory Trust Act," replacing nearly every reference to "business trust" with "statutory trust."
 See 73 Del.
 Laws 329 (2002).
+The Connecticut statute, which is the second most popular, is likewise cast as a Statutory Trust Act.
+See Connecticut Statutory Trust Act §§34-500, 34-501(2).

-- 10 - 11 SECTION 102.
+SECTION 102.
 DEFINITIONS.

-12 (1) "Beneficial owner" means the owner of a beneficial interest in a statutory trust or

-- 13 foreign statutory trust. - 14 (2) "Certificate of trust" means the record that has been filed by the [Secretary of State]

-15 under Section 201.
-The term includes the record as amended or restated.

-16 (3) "Common-law trust" means a fiduciary relationship with respect to property arising

-17 from a manifestation of intention to create that relationship and subjecting the person that holds

-18 title to the property to duties to deal with the property for the benefit of charity or for one or

-19 more persons, at least one of which is not the sole trustee, whether or not the purpose of the trust

-20 is donative or commercial.
-The term includes the type of trust known at common law as a

-21 "business trust", "Massachusetts trust", or "Massachusetts business trust."

-- 22 (4) "Designated office" means:

-- 23 (A) for a statutory trust, the mailing address that it is required to designate under

-24 Section 201(b)(2); or

-- 25

-(B) for a foreign statutory trust, its principal office.
+- (1) "Beneficial owner" means the owner of a beneficial interest in a statutory trust or foreign statutory trust. - (2) "Certificate of trust" means the record that has been filed by the [Secretary of State] under Section 201.
+The term includes the record as amended or restated. - (3) "Common-law trust" means a fiduciary relationship with respect to property arising from a manifestationion of intention to create that relationship and subjecting the person that holds title to the property to duties to deal with the property for the benefit of charity or for one or more persons, at least one of which is not the sole trustee, whether or not the purpose of the trust is donative or commercial.
+The term includes the type of trust known at common law as a "business trust", "Massachusetts trust", or "Massachusetts business trust." - (4) "Designated office" means: - 27 (A) for a statutory trust, the mailing address that it is required to designate under 28 | Section 201(ba)(2); or - 29 (B) for a foreign statutory trust, its principal office. - (5) "Foreign statutory trust" means a trust that is formed under the laws of a jurisdiction